hosseinmd/react-principal/readme.md

 # react-principal

-State management used react context for apps which using hooks.
+A state management with react context for apps which using hooks.
 High performance since provided observed connect to context.
 It's useful for global state management and complex container components state.